needle-mirror/com.unity.burst/Documentation~/Burst.md

 - Burst by default now supports cross compilation between desktop platforms (macOS/Linux/Windows)
 - The UWP build will always compile all four targets (x86, x64, ARMv7 and ARMv8).

+## Burst Targets

+When Burst compiles for multiple targets during an AOT build, it has to do seperate compilations underneath to support this.
+For example, if you were compiling for `X64_SSE2` and `X64_SSE4` the compiler will have to do two separate compilations underneath to generate code for each of the targets you choose.

+To keep the combinations of targets to a minimum, we make certain Burst targets require multiple processor instruction sets underneath:

+- `SSE4.2` is gated on having `SSE4.2` and `POPCNT` instruction sets.
+- `AVX2` is gated on having `AVX2`, `FMA`, and `F16C` instruction sets.

 # Known issues

-- The maximum target CPU is currently hardcoded per platform (e.g `X64_SSE4` for Windows 64 bits), see the table above.
+- The maximum target CPU is currently hardcoded per platform.
+For standalone builds that target desktop platforms (Windows/Linux/macOS) you can choose the supported targets via [Burst AOT Settings](#burst-aot-settings).
+For other platforms see the table above.
 - Building iOS player from Windows will not use Burst, (see [Burst AOT Requirements](#burst-aot-requirements))
 - Building Android player from Linux will not use Burst, (see [Burst AOT Requirements](#burst-aot-requirements))
-- Mathematical functions for `double2`, `double3`, `double4` are currently not optimized and using the slower scalar version
-- `DllImport` is not available on 32bit platforms and on ARM platforms
+- `DllImport` is not available on 32bit platforms and on ARM platforms, (with the exception of DllImport("__Internal") on statically linked platforms (iOS)).
-- For all `DllImport` and internal calls, only primitive types (including pointers) are supported.
-Passing a struct by value is not supported, you need to pass it through a pointer/reference.
-- If you update to a newer version of Burst via the Package Manager in your project which has loaded already Burst, you need to close the editor, remove your library folder and restart the editor
+- If you change the burst package version (via update for example), you need to close and restart the editor.
+A warning is now displayed to this effect.
 - Function pointers are not working in playmode tests before 2019.3.
 The feature will be backported.
 - Struct with explicit layout can generate non optimal native code
 - `BurstCompiler.SetExecutionMode` does not affect the runtime yet for deterministic mode